technomancy/grenchman/README.md

 which prevents it from working inside a project directory unless the in-project repl server technique above is used.

+If you get no output from `grench` but your Leiningen process emits an `java.io.FileNotFoundException: project.clj` error message, this might mean your version of Leiningen is too old; you need at least 2.3.3.

 Tasks for all projects will share the same Leiningen instance, so projects with have conflicting plugins or hooks may behave unpredictably.